+3. OTHER AGENCY REQUIREMENTS: Evidence of compliance with all other agency requirements or permits shall be submitted to the RE and MMC for review and acceptance prior to the beginning of work or within one week of the Permit

+Holder obtaining documentation of those permits or requirements.
+Evidence shall include copies of permits, letters of resolution, or other documentation issued by the responsible agency:

+Not Applicable

-- 3. OTHER AGENCY REQUIREMENTS: Evidence of compliance with all other agency requirements or permits shall be submitted to the RE and MMC for review and acceptance prior to the beginning of work or within one week of the Permit Holder obtaining documentation of those permits or requirements.
-Evidence shall include copies of permits, letters of resolution or other documentation issued by the responsible agency: Not Applicable - 4.
-MONITORING EXHIBITS: All consultants are required to submit, to RE and MMC, a monitoring exhibit on a 11x17 reduction of the appropriate construction plan, such as site plan, grading, landscape, etc., marked to clearly show the specific areas including the LIMIT OF WORK, scope of that discipline's work, and notes indicating when in the construction schedule that work will be performed.
-When necessary for clarification, a detailed methodology of how the work will be performed shall be included.
+4. MONITORING EXHIBITS: All consultants are required to submit, to RE and MMC, a monitoring exhibit on a 11x17 reduction of the appropriate construction plan, such as site plan, grading, landscape, etc., marked to clearly show the specific areas including the LIMIT OF WORK, scope of that discipline's work, and notes indicating when in the construction schedule that work would be performed.
+When necessary for clarification, a detailed methodology of how the work would be performed shall be included.

-- NOTE: Surety and Cost Recovery When deemed necessary by the Development Services Director or City Manager, additional surety instruments or bonds from the private Permit Holder may be required to ensure the long term performance or implementation of required mitigation measures or programs.
-The City is authorized to recover its cost to offset the salary, overhead, and expenses for City personnel and programs to monitor qualifying projects. - 5.
-OTHER SUBMITTALS AND INSPECTIONS: The Permit Holder/Owner's representative shall submit all required documentation, verification letters, and requests for all associated inspections to the RE and MMC for approval per the following schedule:
+NOTE: Surety and Cost Recovery - When deemed necessary by the Development Services Director or City Manager, additional surety instruments or bonds from the private Permit Holder may be required to ensure the long-term performance or implementation of required mitigation measures or programs.
+The City is authorized to recover its cost to offset the salary, overhead, and expenses for City personnel and programs to monitor qualifying projects.

+5. OTHER SUBMITTALS AND INSPECTIONS: The Permit Holder/Owner's representative shall submit all required documentation, verification letters, and requests for all associated inspections to the RE and MMC for approval per the following schedule:
-DOCUMENT SUBMITTAL/INSPECTION CHECKLIST

-Issue Area Document Submittal Associated Inspection/Approvals/Notes General Consultant Qualification Letters Prior to Preconstruction Meeting General Consultant Construction Monitoring Exhibits Prior to or at Preconstruction Meeting Noise Acoustical Reports Noise Mitigation Features Inspection Paleontology Paleontology Reports Paleontology Site Observation Bond Release Request for Bond Release Letter Final MMRP Inspections Prior to Bond Release Letter
+DOCUMENT SUBMITTAL/INSPECTION CHECKLIST Issue Area Document Submittal Associated Inspection/Approvals/Notes General Consultant Qualification Letters Prior to Preconstruction Meeting General Consultant Construction Monitoring Exhibits Prior to or at Preconstruction Meeting Historical Resources (Built Environment) Historical Building Survey Prior to Project Approval Noise Contractor Specifications Prior to or at Preconstruction Meeting Cultural Resources (Paleontological) Paleontology Reports Paleontology Site Observation

-A. SPECIFIC MMRP ISSUE AREA CONDITIONS/REQUIREMENTS
+C. SPECIFIC MMRP ISSUE AREA CONDITIONS/REQUIREMENTS